December 2019 Newsletter

 - Wednesday 25 March 2020

 - Wednesday 28 October 2020

 To register your interest, please email us at firstname.lastname@example.org by 30 January 2020 with“Reference Group” in the subject line.
-You may include a cover letter (or include in the email) explaining how you might meet the following criteria.
-In your letter or email please also tell us:
+You may include a cover letter (or include in the email) identifying how you might meet the following criteria.
+In your email please also tell us: